Richard Peters (Atlanta)

 Richard Peters (November 10, 1810 – February 6, 1889) was an American railroad man and a founder of Atlanta, Georgia, in the 1840s.

 Early life

 Peters was born on November 10, 1810, near Philadelphia at Germantown, Pennsylvania.
 He was the son of Ralph Peters (1777–1842) and Catherine (Conyngham) Peters (1786–1839).
-His paternal grandfather was Judge Richard Peters Jr. (an associate of George Washington).
+His paternal grandfather was Judge Richard Peters (an associate of George Washington).

 Career

 The young Peters was educated in Philadelphia.
 He worked with the architect William Strickland and as a rodman (surveyor) with John Edgar Thomson for $1.50 a day.
 Thomson liked the 26-year-old's work and in late 1834 offered him a job as chief engineer for $1,000 a year to help with construction of the new Georgia Railroad.

 Peters paid $100 for a rough paddlewheeler trip into camp near Charleston, South Carolina, in the brutally cold February 1835.
 He worked on the state railroad for the eight years it took to complete it from Augusta, to the new town of Marthasville, Georgia.
 During this period, he developed what became a lifelong friendship with Lemuel Grant; they both bought land in the new town.

 When the railroad was completed, Peters was hired as superintendent.
 In that position he heard many complaints about the name Marthasville, which people thought took too long to write in log books, freight records, etc. He traded letters with Thomson on the subject and, when the latter suggested Atlanta, Peters began printing up thousands of circulars to distribute from Augusta to Tennessee advertising the new name.
 It was officially changed in December 1845.